Bernard Garrett: Career

 By 1954, Garrett was worth $1.5 million.
 He proposed a deal to Black businessman Joseph B. Morris that they purchase real estate together.
 Morris was a UCLA graduate who had once owned two nightclubs.
 Joe and his wife Cora became friends with Linda and Bernard.
 Together they bought the Bankers Building, the tallest building in Los Angeles.
 They succeeded by having light- or white-skinned associates, most significantly Linda, whose skin was very fair, pose as the faces of their empire, appearing to run their operations while, in fact, Garrett and Morris were the owners and actual operators of the properties.

 Morris and Garrett went on to purchase multiple banks and savings & loans, in Texas.
 They acquired their first bank in Texas in 1964, going on to buy an additional four banks and savings & loans.
 A racist Democratic power base eventually found a way to stop the Garretts' growing banking control of white banks in Texas.
 Senator John L. McClellan from Arkansas brought Garrett before the Senate Investigations Committee in 1965 in part because of the collapse and insolvency of The First National Bank of Marlin in Texas, which they controlled.

 In 1967, they were put on trial for the misapplication of funds and a conspiracy to defraud the bank by using funds for personal purposes.
-The Garretts hired lawyers Melvin Belli—who had defended Jack Ruby— and Joe Tonahill to defend him.
+The Garretts hired lawyers Melvin Belli—who had defended Jack Ruby—and Joe Tonahill to defend him.
 Garrett was sentenced in 1967 to three years at Federal Correctional Institution, Terminal Island near Long Beach, California, shortly after his second daughter, Sheila, was born.
 Both he and Morris served 9 months and were later pardoned by President Johnson.

 The Garretts built another real estate empire to invest in the newly independent Bahamas.
 By 1976, they moved their family of six children to the Bahamas to run a large marina they bought, while awaiting bank charter approval to own banks in the Bahamas.
-The Garretts hoped to own banks in the Bahamas, until they encountered a banking charter denial due to his prior conviction in Texas.
+The Garretts hoped to own banks in the Bahamas, until they encountered a banking charter denial due to Mr. Garrett's prior conviction in Texas.
 They eventually moved back to the United States.